 Establishment of a branch of a foreign company in Greece

-Greece welcomes foreign investments, with only a few restrictions on non-eu businesses.
-Greece is excellently located in the south of and its port is the nearer in the Central Europe.
+Greece welcomes foreign investments, with only a few restrictions on non-EU businesses.
+Greece is excellently located in the south of and its port is the nearer in Central Europe.
 Establishing a Greek branch can be very advantageous in terms of the company’s exposure and global presence.

 We are here to help you!